Microgreen growing guide - how to succeed with microgreens

 • For the first 48 hours, after sowing, it is best to keep the plants dark and moist, this helps to start root production.
 You can keep the microgreen bark moist by laying either a wet tea towel over the microgreen bark or a piece of non-transparent plastic.
 Silver paper can also be used.

 • After the 48 hours, the red cabbage must have as much light as possible, either from the sun or from a grow lights.
-The light can cause the water to evaporate faster, so you should water your red cabbage daily, but make sure not to drown the plant.
+The light can make the water evaporate faster, so you should water your red cabbage daily, but make sure not to drown the plant.

 • After approximately 12 to 14 days, your micro green red cabbage will be ready to be harvested.
 But if you are not quite so patient, you can also eat them as sprouts after about 3-6 days.